jasonmhilliard/Styles-and-Bootstrap/README.md

 III.
 Future Improvements
 ----------
-Try the oneEyeExercise with expessions..like angry eyes!
+Try the oneEyeExercise with expressions..like angry eyes!

 IV.
 License
 ----------